 Although, if we’re really after a bulletproof arm that can deliver complete games, an arm care program needs more than just shoulder work.
 Specifically, missing from just about every arm care program is hip and core strengthening, which is the heart of power production, and essential for both a strong and healthy arm.

 In this article, we’ll show you why hip and core training is necessary as part of a player’s program and the best way to tackle it.

 Fix the Broken Chain

 If you break down the throwing action, it looks a lot like a whip.
 It starts from the ground and builds speed as it moves sequentially through the kinetic chain, which is the term describing force transfer from one joint to the next to accomplish a movement goal.
 Each segment of the chain must have adequate mobility, strength, and endurance to be effective.
-If any link isn’t functioning optimally, it hinders this transfer of power.
+Less than optimal functioning of the kinetic chain hinders energy transfer.

-This loss will cause a drop in velocity, which doesn’t go without notice.
+Lost energy will cause a drop in velocity, which doesn’t go without notice.
 The competitive athlete isn’t likely to be content with where they’re at, letting their teammates pass them up, and the competition beat them down.
 Instead, they’re going to look at making up for this loss in velocity elsewhere and this is known as velocity compensation, as the body adapts the delivery in maintaining radar gun readings.
 The only option is to add force and stress later down the chain, leaving the shoulder and elbow to take the brunt of it.